freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/create-a-linear-scale-with-d3.md

 ---

 ## Description

 <section id='description'>

 The bar and scatter plot charts both plotted data directly onto the SVG canvas.
 However, if the height of a bar or one of the data points were larger than the SVG height or width values, it would go outside the SVG area.

-In D3, there are scales to help plot data. <code>Scales</code> are functions that tell the program how to map a set of raw data points onto the pixels of the SVG canvas.
+In D3, there are scales to help plot data. `Scales` are functions that tell the program how to map a set of raw data points onto the pixels of the SVG canvas.

 For example, say you have a 100x500-sized SVG canvas and you want to plot Gross Domestic Product (GDP) for a number of countries.
 The set of numbers would be in the billion or trillion-dollar range.
 You provide D3 a type of scale to tell it how to place the large GDP values into that 100x500-sized area.

 It's unlikely you would plot raw data as-is.
-Before plotting it, you set the scale for your entire data set, so that the <code>x</code> and <code>y</code> values fit your canvas width and height.
+Before plotting it, you set the scale for your entire data set, so that the `x` and `y` values fit your canvas width and height.

 D3 has several scale types.
-For a linear scale (usually used with quantitative data), there is the D3 method <code>scaleLinear()</code>:
+For a linear scale (usually used with quantitative data), there is the D3 method `scaleLinear()`:

-<code> const scale = d3.scaleLinear()</code>
+`const scale = d3.scaleLinear()`

 By default, a scale uses the identity relationship.
 The value of the input is the same as the value of the output.
 A separate challenge covers how to change this.

 </section>

 ## Instructions

 <section id='instructions'>

-Change the <code>scale</code> variable to create a linear scale.
-Then set the <code>output</code> variable to the scale called with an input argument of 50.
+Change the `scale` variable to create a linear scale.
+Then set the `output` variable to the scale called with an input argument of 50.

 </section>

 ## Tests

 <section id='tests'>

 ```yml